bctrainers/urlbuffer/README.md

 Compile it with
 `znc-buildmod urlbuffer.cpp`
-and move the .so file to the appropriate znc directory (usually /usr/lib/znc/).
+and move the .so file to the appropriate znc directory (usually /usr/lib/znc/ or ~/.znc/modules).

 The module takes no arguments.
 Read [loading modules](http://wiki.znc.in/Modules#.28Un.29Loading_Modules) to learn more about loading modules.